jmp/AssertThat/README.md

 ## Existing solutions

 As far as I know, there is no port of AssertJ or similar library available for Swift.
-The closest match is [Swift Hamcrest](https://github.com/nschum/SwiftHamcrest), which is quite mature and a very nice alternative for Swift.
+The closest match is probably [Swift Hamcrest](https://github.com/nschum/SwiftHamcrest), which is quite mature and a very nice alternative for Swift.
 The main difference is the syntax and how the assertions read.
+Another noteworthy project is [Nimble](https://github.com/Quick/Nimble), which also has slightly different way of expressing the assertions.

 ## How does it work